 - Turning left or right should be considered equivalent, so the lateral acceleration and gyroscope signals were sign-reversed

-- Small amount of white Gaussian noise was added to all signals to diminish device specific noise characteristics
+- Small amount of white Gaussian noise was added to all signals to diminish device-specific noise characteristics

-- Signals were slightly scaled by Gaussian multiplicative noise, to further diminish device specific noise characteristics
+- Signals were slightly scaled by Gaussian multiplicative noise, to further diminish device-specific noise characteristics

 The best top-5 validation accuracy was 79% percent.
 Very high generalization might not be possible on this dataset because of inherent noise in the labels.
-Indeed, for a given user, the data is corrupted with trips misclassified as car or when the user was actually a passenger.
+Indeed, for a given user, the data is corrupted with trips misclassified as a car or when the user was actually a passenger.
 Furthermore, we are not interested in the user classification per se but in extracting a feature vector from each trip segment.
 In Fig. 5 we can see a t-SNE 2D projection of the feature layer vectors from trip segments of three users of the validation set.
 As expected the activation patterns at the second last layer allow for the discrimination of user driving profiles.

 Figure 5: t-SNE 2D projection of trip segments from three users from the validation set.
 Each color corresponds to a user.